tonstack/lite-client/README.md

 # TON LiteClient

-An attempt to rewrite [lite-client](https://github.com/ton-blockchain/ton/tree/master/lite-client) for TON Blockchain in Rust using [ton-labs-adnl library](https://github.com/tonlabs/ton-labs-adnl).
+An attempt to rewrite [lite-client](https://github.com/ton-blockchain/ton/tree/master/lite-client) for TON Blockchain in Rust using our [ADNL library](https://github.com/tonstack/adnl-rs).

 ## Roadmap
-- [ ] Implement own ADNL library instead of using Everscale
+- [x] Implement own ADNL library instead of using Everscale
-- [ ] Write documentation for ADNL protocol
+- [x] Write documentation for ADNL protocol
+- [ ] Implement TL messages serialization
 - [ ] Implement all functions of the original lite-client

 ## Installation